seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Enter AARON*

 **AARON**
-Now climbeth Tamora Olympus’ top,
+Now climbeth Tamora Olympus' top,
-Safe out of fortune’s shot; and sits aloft,
+Safe out of fortune's shot; and sits aloft,
-Secure of thunder’s crack or lightning flash;
+Secure of thunder's crack or lightning flash;
-Advanced above pale envy’s threatening reach.
+Advanced above pale envy's threatening reach.
 As when the golden sun salutes the morn,
 And, having gilt the ocean with his beams,
 Gallops the zodiac in his glistering coach,